The History of St. James Catholic School

 Today, St. James Catholic School is run by the laity with 19 teachers and over 200 students.
-The school boasts over sixteen classrooms, a spacious and fully equipped art room, a new technology center, and one of the largest full court gymnasiums in the Archdiocese.
-Fr,.
-Jesus Garcia (Pastor) and Mrs. Carol Hovell-Genth (Principal) are aided by full time lay teachers, full and part-time aides, support staff and volunteers.
+The school boasts over sixteen classrooms, a spacious and fully equipped art room, brand new state-of-the-art Promethean Boards for each classroom, and one of the largest full court gymnasiums in the Archdiocese.
+The school’s pastor, Fr.
+Jesus Garcia and administration are aided by full time lay teachers, full and part-time aides, support staff and volunteers.
 Many parents are actively involved as volunteers for certain student programs, field trips, and other events sponsored by the school.

 Pray for us!